 However, the citation is supposed to be dismissed if the driver provides proof of having a license that was valid at the time of the violation to the court or sheriff.

-Penalties for Driving Without a Valid Connecticut License
+Driving Without a Valid CT License

 1st offense.
 Driving without a valid license is a traffic infraction and carries a $75 to $90 fine for a first offense.